quantum-compiler/Quarl-artifact/experiment/ppo-new/Quarl_Reproduction_Guide.md

 ### Manual Setup (Recommended for Development)

+You can ignore this section if you use docker to set up the environment.

 1. Setup the Python environment with [mamba](https://github.com/quantum-compiler/Quarl-artifact/blob/master/INSTALL.md#install-from-source).

 2. Install Quartz following [this section](https://github.com/quantum-compiler/Quarl-artifact/blob/master/INSTALL.md#install-from-source), in which a mamba (conda) environment `quartz` is created.